rizsotto/Bear/doc/bear.1.md

     It contains all available informations of the `exec` calls.
     (This option for those who want to extend functionality of bear.)

--c
-:   Prints known compilers, which are used at the post-processing step
-    and exit.

--e
-:   Prints known source file extensions, which are used at the
-    post-processing step and exit.

 -v
 :   Print out Bear version and exit.